Shadowboxes! They are gorgeous and look like a million bucks and a million hours spent.

-I have recently started using the Cardstock for Intricate cuts setting and it’s perfect for most of the papers I use.
-It automatically cut twice, but not too deep, so most of the time it cuts just right no matter what color I am using of the 65lb cardstock.
+I use the Cardstock for Intricate cuts setting and it’s perfect for most of the papers I use.
+It automatically cuts twice, but not too deep, so most of the time it cuts just right no matter what color I am using of the 65lb cardstock.
 I use this setting for glitter too.
 Sometimes have to send it to cut twice.

-For the Neenah 67lb paper and other 65lb papers I cut on Light Cardstock setting.
+For the Neenah 67lb paper and other 65lb papers when on my Explore I cut on Light Cardstock setting.
 It is just about perfect.
 (If you are using a different machine, find the setting on your own machine that seems the closest to what this would be.)